-Option Description BIOS Recovery from Hard Drive Allows you to recover BIOS on the primary hard drive or USB drive in corrupted conditions.
-BIOS Recovery from Hard Drive - By default, this option is enabled. i NOTE: BIOS Recovery from hard drives is not available for Self-Encrypting Drives (SED).
+Option Description UEFI Capsule Firmware Updates Allows you to update the system BIOS through UEFI capsule update packages. opulies Enable UEFI Capsule Firmware Updates - By default, this option is enabled.
+BIOS Recovery from Hard Drive Allows you to recover BIOS on the primary hard drive or USB drive in corrupted conditions. nard Drive BIOS Recovery from Hard Drive - By default, this option is enabled. i NOTE: BIOS Recovery from hard drives is not available for Self-Encrypting Drives (SED).
 BIOS Downgrade Allows you to control flashing of the system firmware to previous versions.
 Allow BIOS Downgrade - By default, this option is enabled.
 SupportAssist OS Recovery Allows you to enable or disable the boot flow for SupportAssist OS Recovery if there are certain system errors.
-SupportAssist OS Recovery - By default, this option is enabled. (i) NOTE: If SupportAssist OS Recovery setup option is disabled, then all the automatic boot flow for SupportAssist OS Recovery tool is disabled.
+SupportAssist OS Recovery - By default, this option is enabled.
+NOTE: If SupportAssist OS Recovery setup option is disabled, then all the automatic boot flow for SupportAssist OS Recovery tool is disabled.
 BIOSConnect Allows you to recover cloud service operating system if the main operating system and/or local service operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto operating system Recovery Threshold setup.
 BIOSConnect - By default, this option is enabled.
 Dell Auto OS Recovery Threshold The Auto OS Recovery threshold setup options control the automatic flow for SupportAssist System Resolution Console and for Dell OS Recovery Tool.
 The options are: • Off • 1 • 2 - Default • 3